Ranch to Table:

 Illustration of a yellow platter with African design

-Join us for an evening filled with amazing food cooked on the land, stories that transcend borders and span generations, and a growing community of kind, inspiring humans.
+We created an evening filled with amazing food cooked on the land, stories that transcended borders and spanned generations, and a growing community of kind, inspiring humans.

 Illustration of a decorated clay oven

-“Ranch to Table” is inspired by Chef Pierre’s collaboration with the Eames Institute as one of its inaugural Artists in Residence.
+“Ranch to Table” was inspired by Chef Pierre’s collaboration with the Eames Institute as one of its inaugural Artists in Residence.
 At the Eames Ranch, Pierre foraged local prickly pears, grew amaranth in the fields, designed a series of West African-inspired platters using hand-molded plaster forms, and built a traditional mud oven made from Petaluma's own earth.
-The dinner itself will be cooked in the mud oven, using some of the ingredients grown on the ranch.
+The dinner itself was cooked in the mud oven, using some of the ingredients grown on the ranch.

 Illustration of a small red platter with African design

-This dinner is a fundraising event designed to support Gastrodiplomacy’s work supporting healthy eating and food education in Bay Area public schools.
-Even if you can’t make it to this event, please consider making a donation to our organization so we can continue to do the great work of nourishing our communities.
+Ranch to Table was a fundraising event designed to support Gastrodiplomacy for the People’s work supporting healthy eating and food education in Bay Area public schools.
+The funds raised and connections made are being leveraged so we can continue to do the great work of nourishing our communities.
 This is a direct-to-impact model with no complex middle people or major infrastructure to support—just a small family-like team of volunteers committed to the cause.

 Illustration of a small green platter with African design